ncagle/DNS-over-HTTPS/QUIC-implementation.md

 Instructs how to act on received `Alt-Svc:` headers.

 - Re-issue immediately over new protocol.
-Makes libcurl halt the current transfer and instead switch over to the alternative.
+Makes libcurl halt the current transfer and instead switch over to the alternative after all headers have been received.
   By default, libcurl will use parsed headers for the *next* transfer.
 - Accept protocol h1
 - Accept protocol h2
 - Accept protocol h3

+If multiple alternatives are provided, we should also provide some ways to control how to traverse that list.
+Firefox for example have (experimental) racing of them *all* and sticking to the one that first connects successfully.

 ## direct-to-h3